ulysse-gen/toby-bot/README.md

 ### Todo:

 - Web GUI (gosh i suck at making GUIs i swear..) | On its way!
+    - Well in fact I have to rebuild a bit part of it cuz of the changes i did lol
 - Auto setup (auto grab log channels, mute role etc..)
 [Discord-made & Web-Gui-made ?]
 - Token scanner (check for token in messages [& reset them ?])
 - Configuration converter (switching between configuration version without losing data)